playwright-community/playwright-ng-schematics/README.md

 ## Migrate from Protractor

-Read the [Migrating from Protractor](https://playwright.dev/docs/protractor) guide from Playwright official website.
+Read the [Migrating from Protractor](https://playwright.dev/docs/protractor) guide on the official Playwright website.

 ## Contribute